wp-plugins/thirstyaffiliates/readme.txt

 ThirstyAffiliates empowers website owners with the tools they need to monetize their WordPress website with affiliate marketing.

-It’s lets you to administer the affiliate links you’re inserting into your website from a central location in WordPress.
+It lets you administer the affiliate links you’re inserting into your website from a central location in WordPress.

-Let ThirstyAffiliates create pretty links from ugly affiliate links all the while giving you the double benefit of protecting your commissions from theft.
+ThirstyAffiliates will create pretty links from ugly affiliate links all the while giving you the double benefit of protecting your commissions from theft.

 = Features at a glance =

 * Inbuilt affiliate link shortening